Mark Bedford: Madness

+During his hiatus from Madness, he did appear alongside the band for a few one-off occasions.
+Bedford took no part in the recording of Oui Oui, Si Si, Ja Ja, Da Da but he appeared in a TV advert with the group, promoting a popular beer.
+He also performed with the band on the roof of Buckingham Palace in June 2012 as part of Queen Elizabeth II Diamond Jubilee Concert and for the band's appearance in August at the 2012 Summer Olympics closing ceremony.
+The following year, he appeared with the band on The Jonathan Ross Show on 19 January 2013 and again on 22 March 2013 when the group performed at the official closing ceremony of BBC Television Centre in London.
+Bedford's hiatus from the band ended after four years in 2013, when he returned full-time, and remains a permanent member.

+Other musical work

 Bedford played double bass on Robert Wyatt's recording of the Elvis Costello song "Shipbuilding" in 1982.

-After Madness split for the first time in 1986, Bedford played bass with Voice of the Beehive, and in 1991 played bass on Morrissey's second studio album Kill Uncle.
+After Madness split for the first time in 1986, Bedford briefly played bass with Voice of the Beehive, and in 1991 played bass on Morrissey's second studio album Kill Uncle.
 He played double bass on some tracks on the album.
 He later teamed up with ex-Higsons brass supremo Terry Edwards, and they formed Butterfield 8 along with various members of the jazz scene at the time.
 They released a single "Watermelon Man" and an album called Blow!
 This was re-released in 2001 on the Sartorial Records label.